MNV1988/Training-Journal-s-Sharing-Policies-/README.md

 ## General context

-Welcome to our {{workshop_name}} workshop!
+Welcome to our Publisher's Data Sharing Agreements workshop!
 We are very happy to have you here.

 This is the {{workshop_edition}} edition of this workshop, jointly organised by the VIB Bioinformatics Core and ELIXIR Belgium.

-- The first session (12 & 13 October 2023) is dedicated to Containers (Docker & Singularity) which are great tools for code portability and reproducibility of your analysis.
-You will learn how to use containers and how to build a container from scratch, share it with others and how to re-use and modify existing containers.
+- The first session (January 21 2026) would allow Researchers to recognize the basic standards of Journals to Data Sharing Policies .
+You will then be able to book a consultation with a Data Steward to fulfill your publisher's data sharing policies.

 The **presentation** which goes alongside this material can be found [here](https://liascript.github.io/course/?https://raw.githubusercontent.com/vib-tcp/training_material_template/refs/heads/main/supplementary/chapter_01_presentation.md).